Ranganathaswamy Temple, Srirangam: Gopurams

 There are 21 gopurams (tower gateways), among which the towering Rajagopuram (shrine of the main gateway) is the tallest temple tower in Asia.
-The 13-tiered Rajagopuram had a base constructed around 1500 CE and later completed in 1987 by Ahobhila Matha, a historic Sri Vaishnava Hindu monastery.
+The 13-tiered Rajagopuram had a base constructed around 1500 CE and was later completed in 1987 by Ahobhila Matha, a historic Sri Vaishnava Hindu monastery.
 This tower dominates the landscape for miles around, while the remaining 20 gopurams were built between the 12th and early 17th centuries.
 The gopurams have pronounced projections in the middle of the long sides, generally with openings on each of the successive levels.
 The Vellai gopuram (white tower) on the east side of the fourth enclosure has a steep pyramidal superstructure that reaches a height of almost 44 m.
 The structure of the Rajagopuram remained incomplete for over 400 years.
 Started during the reign of Achyuta Deva Raya of Vijayanagara Empire, the construction stopped after the fall of Vijayanagara in the late 16th century and wars thereafter.
 The Rajagopuram (the main gopuram) did not reach its current height of 73 m until 1987, when the 44th Jiyar (acharya, chief counsellor) of Ahobila Matha began collecting donations to complete it.
 The whole structure was constructed in a span of eight years.
 The Rajagopuram was consecrated on 25 March 1987.
 The length and breadth at the base of the Rajagopuram is 166 and 97 ft, while the length and breadth at the top is 98 and 32 ft.
 The 13 glistening copper 'kalasams' atop the tower weigh 135 kg each, are 3.12 m high with a 1.56 m diameter vessel.
 All the Gopurams were repaired and repainted during the Mahasamprokshanam which occurred in 2015 after 28 years.

-A 13-storey gopura (the Rajagopuram) the main gopura on the street leading to the temple.
+The 13-storey gopura (the Rajagopuram) is the main gopura on the street leading to the temple.